Joint accounts

 If your account is rarely overdrawn, then a high interest account could benefit you.
 These accounts pay competitive rates of interest, however there is usually a cap on the balance that can earn interest each month.

-If you have a low credit score then a basic bank account or account for bad credit can help you rebuild your score.
+If you have a low credit score then a basic bank account can help you rebuild your rating.
 You won’t have access to an overdraft, but setting up direct debits to pay bills on time through your account can improve your credit score.

 Click through to search the market to find the best current account for your needs, including any cash incentives to switch